 - Prominence–Here’s where citations start to enter the mix.
 Prominence, per Google, refers to how “well-known” your business is.
 More entries on more (reputable) directories can help improve your rankings, but the effects are even more pronounced on directories with local review features.

-- Consistency and accuracy–checks that NAP info matches across all listings and that the information provided accurately represents your business.
+- Consistency and Accuracy: Check that NAP info matches across all listings and that the information provided accurately represents your business.

-- The quality of the domain where your citations are listed–looks at the domain authority on sites featuring both structured and unstructured citations (similar to how Google might evaluate backlinks).
+- Domain Quality: Look at the domain authority on sites featuring both structured and unstructured citations (similar to how Google might evaluate backlinks).

 Structured Markup & Local Business Listings